sveltejs/svelte/documentation/docs/07-misc/01-best-practices.md

 `$inspect.trace` is a debugging tool for reactivity.
 If something is not updating properly or running more than it should you can add `$inspect.trace(label)` as the first line of an `$effect` or `$derived.by` (or any function they call) to trace their dependencies and discover which one triggered an update.

+## `#key` block

+While the `#key` block is useful when you want transitions/animations to run when a certain expression change it can be very destructive and should be used sparingly.
+When using a `#key` block always ask yourself if the same behavior could be achieved using a `$derived`.

 ## Events

 Any element attribute starting with `on` is treated as an event listener: